How to prevent summer’s most common injuries

 Falls, sprains, knee pain – these are all possible if you run or bike outdoors often.
 Minimize risk by being aware of your surroundings and surveying the terrain before you start hiking or mountain biking.
 It’s also a good idea to check the weather before you head out.
 If you’re cycling, always wear a helmet that fits properly and replace it after a serious accident.
 And of course, remember to stretch before starting any sports or outdoor activities.
 Stretching helps prevent injuries by loosening your muscles, joints, and ligaments.

 Not sure how to stretch properly?
 Our physiotherapists can teach you the right stretching exercises you need to do before and after any activity.
-Book a free, no-obligation consultation to learn more.
+Book a free, no-obligation discovery visit to learn more.

 So you’ve stayed out in the sun too long and now you’re dealing with the painful consequences: blistering skin that’s the same shade as a ripe tomato.
 We’ve all been there and we know how bad sunburns are for your skin (they can cause premature aging and even skin cancer, yikes).